thiagosindra/higher-resolution-hypothesis/docs/higher-resolution-hypothesis.md

 ## Complex Outputs from Reactive Pathways

+As seen in reactive motor cascades, distributed propagation can also give rise to rhythmic coherence.
+In other cases, similar feedback loops emerge within internal or cognitive domains.

 Reactive propagation in the Distributed Pathway Model does more than create noise or overload—it can also generate *structure*.
 When spillover activity re-enters associative or motor circuits with rhythmic stability, it may form **self-sustaining feedback loops** that yield organized, often creative output without conscious intent.